 Ice Blocks in Dry and Preaction Sprinkler Systems

 When fire sprinkler systems are required in freezers, dry and preaction sprinkler systems are used because system piping cannot be filled with water.
-Air compressors that provide supervisory air pressure in these sprinkler systems routinely introduce small amounts of condensate moisture with the air.
+Air compressors that provide supervisory air pressure in these sprinkler systems routinely introduce small amounts of condensate moisture into the air.
 If enough water accumulates and freezes the resulting “ice block” within the piping can compromise the function of the fire sprinkler systems or rupture the piping itself.

 In order to prevent sprinkler system ice blocks from forming refrigerated and desiccant dryers are often employed to dry the air before it is introduced into the freezer.
 By reducing the dew point of the pressure maintenance air to less than -20°F ice blocks can be prevented.